secure-systems-lab/securesystemslib/README.rst

    :target: https://coveralls.io/github/secure-systems-lab/securesystemslib?branch=master

 A library that provides cryptographic and general-purpose functions for Secure Systems Lab projects at NYU.
+The routines are general enough to be usable by other projects.

 Overview
 ++++++++